Fantomas42/django-blog-zinnia/docs/tests.rst

   $ ./bin/test

-But the tests can also be launched within a django project with the default test runner: ::
+But the tests can also be launched within a Django project with the default test runner: ::

   $ django-admin.py test zinnia --settings=zinnia.testsettings